6:00 pm –9:00 pm

-As a reminder,Dr. Peter Fox of the UT Health Science Center is leading the FIRST research project to address brain injury in child non fatal drowning cases.
-The study utilizes a special type of brain imaging called resting state functional MRI.
-The research team will use the images to analyze brain activity to better understand how the injured brain is “working” compared to a child without injury.
+We are also supporting the first research project to assess anoxic brain injury in pediatric non fatal drowning cases.
+The study is led by Dr. Peter Fox,founder and head of the UT Health Science Center’s Research Imaging Institute in San Antonio,Texas and involves a special type of MRI called resting state functional MRI.
+The research is looking to find patterns and understand how the brain is “working” compared to a child without injury.